ejeej/ImmuneSpace_SDY984/README.md

 <br>

-In this study we analysed transcriptomics data obtained under the research by the Human Immunology Project Consortium from patients after vaccination with Zostavax vaccine (SDY984 study) and available from the ImmuneSpace database.
+We analysed transcriptomics data from the research conducted by the Human Immunology Project Consortium among volunteers after vaccination with the live attenuated vaccine against Varicella zoster (Zostavax).
+The dataset is freely available form the ImmuneSpace database.
 The aim of our project was to compare the gene expression profiles between patients with high and low levels of post-vaccination immunity and to identify early transcriptional markers that can be used to evaluate the quality of the immunity.

-As we got data on gene expression only up to 7 days after vaccination, while immune response to the live attenuated vaccine Zostavax was assessed using ELISA-measured IgG at 30 days, we were able to analyze gene expression profiles only for the very early stage of immune response.
-We found some signs of activation of the signal paths related to inflammatory response, as well as to innate and adaptive immune response among high responders.
+As we got data on gene expression only up to 7 days after vaccination, while immune response to vaccine was assessed using ELISA-measured IgG for Zoster antigen at 30 days, we were able to analyze gene expression profiles only for the very early stage of the immune response.
+We found some signs of activation in the signal paths related to inflammatory response, as well as to innate and adaptive immune response among high responders.

-Thus, at 1 day after vaccination paths for positive regulation of the innate immune response (particularly, natural killer cell mediated immunity) were overrepresented by gene sets with expression significantly related to immune response among study participants.
-Also at the early stage there were differentially expressed genes involved into processes of response to fungus, mucosa and bacterium, while T-cell costimulation, regulation of cytokine production and reponse to cytokine, regulation of B-cell and T-cell proliferation showed up among significant gene sets only at 7 days after vaccination.
+Thus, at 1 day after vaccination paths for positive regulation of the innate immune response (particularly, for the natural killer cell mediated immunity) were overrepresented by gene sets with expression significantly related to the strength of immune response in study participants.
+In addition, at the early stage there were differentially expressed genes involved into processes of response to fungus, mucosa and bacterium, while T-cell costimulation, regulation of cytokine production and reponse to cytokine, regulation of B-cell and T-cell proliferation showed up among significant gene sets only at 7 days after vaccination.

 <br>